sdss/idlspec2d/docs/sphinx/intro.rst

 Major changes since version v6_1_X
 ----------------------------------

-The idlspec2d package received a cleanup of old unused scripts and reorganized the internal python functions into an internal boss_drp python package
+The idlspec2d package received a cleanup of old unused scripts and reorganized the internal python functions into an internal boss_drp python package.
+The scripts and files removed from the newer versions can be found in earlier tags on the `github repo <https://github.com/sdss/idlspec2d>` or `svn repo <https://svn.sdss.org/public/repo/sdss/idlspec2d>`